instance-id/terraform-cloudflare-template/README.md

 # terraform-cloudflare-template
 A terraform template for managing Cloudflare DNS

-Places in the code that have "1domain1" need to be replaced with your actual domain name.
-Most things can use the variable file to get the domain name, but a few places require it to be hard coded.
+Places in the code that have "1domain1" can to be replaced with your actual domain name if you are going to be managing multiple domains.
+Most things can use the variable file to get the domain name, but a few places require hard coded input.
+I found it easier to just have a DNS folder and then a folder for each domain to manage them separetly as there is not many times when I need to make changes to many at once, even if I did, it would not take long to just run through each one.
+That is up to your personal situation, though.

 It is named 1domain1 so that you can quickly do a replace-all and insert your domain in it's place!